Aviation Scholarships & Internships

 Ninety-Nines' Scholarship Opportunities

 The Karen Johnson Solo Scholarship.
-The Ninety-Nines will award a $3,000 Karen Johnson Solo Scholarship to provide a young woman (age 16-20 at any time during the 2016 calendar year) with financial support for flight training through her first solo and beyond.
-The scholarship will be awarded during the WomenVenture activities at EAA AirVenture Oshkosh on July 27, 2016.
-Applications will be accepted through July 1, 2016.
+The Ninety-Nines are accepting applications for the $3,000 Karen Johnson Solo Scholarship to provide a young woman (age 16-20 at any time during the 2017 calendar year) with financial support for flight training through her first solo and beyond.
+The scholarship will be awarded at the Aviation Appreciation Dinner at EAA AirVenture in Oshkosh on July 25, 2017, www.99oshkoshdinner.com.
+Applications must be received by July 1, 2017.
 Proof of financial need and financial information is not required.
 Additional information about how to apply for the scholarship and a scholarship flyer can be found at www.kjsoloscholarship.com.
+We get applications for this scholarship from many rising college freshmen who are enrolling in college aviation programs and just starting their flight training.

-Entering students may be particularly interested in applying for AEMSF Fly-Now Scholarships of up to $6,000 toward an initial pilot rating for women who are learning to fly.
-From October 2014 to October 2016, AEMSF awarded $190,000 in semiannual Fly Now Awards to 79 recipients.
-Applicants will need to join the 99s as a student member by August 15, 2016 and submit their application for the Fall Fly Now Awards by September 15, 2016.
-The applications for the fall Fly Now Awards will be available in August 2016.
+Entering students may be particularly interested in applying for AEMSF Fly-Now Awards of up to $6,000 toward an initial pilot rating for women who are learning to fly.
+Since 2014 the AEMSF has awarded over $340,000 in semiannual Flow Now Awards to more than 100 recipients.
+Applicants will need to join the 99s as a student member by August 15, 2017 and submit their application for the Fall Fly Now Awards by September 15, 2017.
+The applications for Fly Now Awards are available at www.99sScholarships.com.

 Blue Grass Airport Operations Internship Program.
 The Airport Operations Internship Program at Blue Grass Airport was created in partnership with the Eastern Kentucky University Aviation Program and the EKU Career and Co-Op Office in the fall of 2013 to give EKU Aviation Management students real-world aviation experience while reinforcing classroom knowledge, enhancing basic career skills, and earning academic credit towards their degree.
 Available exclusively to EKU students and one of only a few of its kind in the United States, the program is available to students twice per academic year by applying through the Career and Co-Op Office.
 Download this PDF document to find out more.